-Bristol-Myers Squibb is committed to discovering, developing and delivering innovative medicines for the treatment of cancer.
+Bristol Myers Squibb is committed to discovering, developing and delivering innovative medicines for the treatment of cancer.
 Our pipeline in oncology is robust, with several experimental anticancer compounds in development.
-It is also diverse, reflecting a range of modalities and research programs.
+It is also diverse, reflecting a range of modalities and research programmes.
 One such area is immuno-oncology.

 Join us!
 We’re creating innovative medicines for patients fighting serious diseases.

 Date of preparation: February 2021